 We know that every industry and discipline is different.
 We also know that no two audiences are alike.

-So, as always, follow the data.
+So, as always, follow the data provided by your lead generation dashboard.
 Lean into it, trust it.

 What else can you do?

 Want more?
-On the latest episode of Ground Up, John and Pete debate the differences in approach, the pros and cons of each, and more.
+In one of the episodes of Metrics&Chill John and Pete debate the differences in approach, the pros and cons of each, and more.